Vertigo - Mission San Juan Bautista

 Then ...
 As they near the mission they pass several very large rocks.

 Then ...
-When they are 1 mile south of the 156 East turnoff, still heading north on Highway 101, they pass through this narrow tree-lined stretch of road.
-Some viewers have wondered if Scottie was driving on the wrong side of the road here but no, as above they are on a divided freeway.
+When they are 1 mile south of the 156 East turnoff, still heading on Highway 101 North, they pass through this narrow tree-lined stretch of road.
+Some viewers have wondered if Scottie was driving on the wrong side of the road here but no, this is the one-way section of a divided freeway - Highway 101 South runs parallel, 100 feet over to the left.

 Then ...
-The Jaguar, now heading south on Highway 1 as it should be, turns into 156 East, the mission exit - San Juan Bautista is 3 miles along 156 from here.
+The Jaguar, now heading south on Highway 101 as it should be, turns into 156 East, the mission exit - San Juan Bautista is 3 miles ahead.

 ... the original tower ...
 When Hitchcock first visited the mission there was indeed a tower, but not as tall, there since 1868 and seen below in this vintage image.
 When he returned to film the movie it was gone, removed in 1949 because of termite and dry rot damage.
 Undeterred, he recreated it, using a matte painting for the exterior view in the 'Then' image above, and a studio mockup for the interior scenes.

 ... and Now, below is a closer look at the mission's current bell tower.